Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Security is nuanced.
 By default, every device connected to the Internet is vulnerable, much like as long as you live, you’re at risk of dying, to a degree.
 The only way to be absolutely secure is to turn that device off or when something ceases to exist.

-As long as you follow these best practices mentioned here, you can consider your router, and hence your home network, safe to the reasonable degree applicable to most homes.
+As long as you follow these best practices mentioned here, you can consider your router, and hence your home network, safe to a reasonable degree applicable to most homes.

 Share what you just read!